 Hi

 I’m research scientist in Meteorology.
-Since December 2025, I’m SMASH fellow at the University of Ljubljana, developing data assimilation (DA) methods for coupled Earth system models (ESM).
-Precise representation of ESM components and their interactions are required for accurate weather forecasting on medium to long timescales.
-Coupled ESMs can predict extreme weather events but rely on background-error covariance models for DA.
-Traditional methods struggle to capture nonlinear and multiscale error structures, limiting forecast precision.
-We addresses these limitations by introducing a neural network-based covariance model.
-My research leverages variational autoencoders (VAEs) to transform innovations, prior errors, and observation errors into a nearly Gaussian latent space, enhancing assimilation performance.
-Unlike rigid, semi-empirical transformations, neural networks adapt to complex error structures, improving state estimates and forecasts.
-The model will be trained on reanalysis datasets to ensure robustness across diverse meteorological conditions.
-My project aims to advance weather forecasting, benefiting sectors like agriculture, and energy.
+Since December 2025, I’m SMASH fellow at the University of Ljubljana, developing data assimilation (DA) methods for coupled Earth system models.
+In order to make predictions on medium to long timescales, classical approaches use semi-empirical transformations with analytical error relationships.
+However, classical approaches struggle to capture nonlinear and multiscale error structures, limiting analysis and forecast accuracy.
+We address these limitations by introducing a neural network-based covariance model with a data-derived error structure.
+My research leverages variational autoencoders (VAEs) to transform innovations, prior errors, and observation errors into a smaller-dimensional, nearly Gaussian latent space, which improves assimilation performance.
+Thus, this project is in a position to advance weather and earth-system forecasting, benefiting sectors like agriculture, and energy.

 In my PhD (2020-2024), I studied the assimilation of cloud-affected satellite visible and infrared observations to improve convective-scale numerical weather prediction (i.e. small-scale storms).